mhuebert/re-db/README.md

 Currently ALPHA (routine change/breakage).
 Thanks to [NextJournal](https://nextjournal.com) for supporting development.

 Re-DB is (attempts to be) a fast, reactive client-side triple-store for handling global state in ClojureScript apps.
 It is inspired by [Datomic](https://www.datomic.com) and [DataScript](https://github.com/tonsky/datascript) and works in conjunction with [Reagent](https://reagent-project.github.io).
-We're focusing on performance to allow for exploration of using a triple-store for more client-side state.

 There are a number of similar projects targeting ClojureScript (Asami, DataScript, DataHike) which also deserve your attention.
 Out-of-the-box I couldn't found anything that is simultaneously fast enough for my use-cases and also reactive in a fine-grained way, so that small changes to data result in small updates to the view layer.

-Performance is a big topic - re-db focuses on three aspects:
+Re-db focuses on three aspects of performance:

-1. How fast can we load the database with ~large initial data? (this is a common pain point in real-world use of eg. DataScript)
+1. Load a large(ish) initial dataset - this is in the "critical path" of pageload and is a frequently-encountered problem with alternatives.
-2. How fast can we update views after transacting new data? (leverage the inherent structure of triples to efficiently bind views to data.)
+2. Update views after a transaction - minimize the work required to determine what needs to re-render.
-3. How fast can we read from the database?
-(Existing client-side datalog is quite slow; & moreover, many common use-cases don't require or benefit from the expressivity of datalog... we can get quite far via simple lookup functions.)
+3. Read from the database - currently we only support relatively simple & fast lookups, observing that many common use-cases don't require or benefit from the greater expressivity of datalog.

 How are we doing?